IAEA-NDS/gmapy/README.md

 digits after the comma and in combination with different algorithmic implementations could lead to small numerical differences in the result.

+- The Fortran version processed incomplete datablocks (i.e., end of block indicator EDBL immediately followed by DATA keyword).
+Since commit 88fc22c the Python version does not reproduce the results of the Fortran version anymore in the case of an incomplete datablock.

 [goto-statement]: https://pypi.org/project/goto-statement/
 [fortranformat]: https://pypi.org/project/fortranformat/